The Father Clements Story

-The Father Clements Story is a 1987 American television film about the life of Father George Clements, an African-American Roman Catholic priest who became famous for being the first United States priest to legally adopt a child.
-The movie starred actors Lou Gossett, Jr., Malcolm-Jamal Warner, and Carroll O'Connor.
-Gossett, Jr. played Clements, Warner played Clements' adopted son, and O'Connor played Cardinal John Cody, the Archbishop of Chicago.
-The movie was directed by Edwin Sherin.
+The Father Clements Story is a 1987 American biographical drama television film about the life of Father George Clements, an African-American Roman Catholic priest who became famous for being the first United States priest to legally adopt a child.
+It stars Lou Gossett, Jr. as Clements, Malcolm-Jamal Warner as his adopted son, and Carroll O'Connor as Cardinal John Cody, the Archbishop of Chicago.
+It was directed by Edwin Sherin.
 The film score was composed by Mark Snow.

 Plot

-Frustrated when his call for volunteers to adopt troubled black youths gets little response from his congregation, a priest in Chicago decides to adopt himself, landing himself in hot water with his superiors in the Church..
+Frustrated when his call for volunteers to adopt troubled black youths gets little response from his congregation, a priest in Chicago decides to adopt a child himself, landing himself in hot water with his superiors in the Church.